Lisbon is for Lovers: The Perfect Romantic Getaway!

 There are several European cities known for their Old-World romance, sprinkled in fairy dust and history, but there is no place quite like Lisbon!
-Enjoy leisurely strolls past ancient architecture, beautiful promenades and cozy little cafés humming with live music and you’ll feel transported back in time.
-And there is no better place to experience this romance than Lisbon!
+Enjoy leisurely strolls past ancient architecture, beautiful promenades and cozy little cafés humming with live music.

 Lisbon is unique for star-crossed lovers because it’s just a short train-ride away from the stunningly beautiful, hilltop city of Sintra.
 This UNESCO World Heritage site paints the perfect fairytale romance filled with castles, palaces, decadent manor houses with flowery landscaped gardens, and winding cobblestone streets and alleyways that make this city charming.
 Both Sintra and Lisbon have their fill of beautiful views, delicious sweets and pretty gardens so either would make for a great romantic day, but the complete Lisbon lover’s package would be Sintra by day and Lisbon by night.

 Below is your go-to intimate itinerary for two, with several options to choose from for sightseeing, food and drink.
-And one’s “getaway” trip cannot be complete without accommodation; hence, I’ve provided a list of my top-rated romance themed hotels/guesthouses/apartments in and around Lisbon.
+And one’s “getaway” trip cannot be complete without accommodation and travel tips; hence, I’ve provided a list of my top-rated romance-themed hotels /guesthouses /apartments in and around Lisbon.
 Another option is to simply book the idyllic honeymoon or romantic weekend away, leaving all the details to us so you can focus on the one you love!

 Enjoy the Romance!